 TSTC reserves the right to limit the enrollment of any program and to make any changes in the provisions of this catalog when such action is deemed to be in the best interest of the student or TSTC.
 TSTC reserves the right to change any of this catalog's provisions, without notice or obligation, in keeping with the policies of the Board of Regents and in conformance with the laws of the State of Texas.
 This catalog is not a legal document and does not constitute a contract between TSTC and the user.
 The catalog may also be found on TSTC's website at www.tstc.edu.
-If you require this document in an alternative format, please contact the TSTC Support Services Office.
+If you require this document in an alternative format, please contact the TSTC Counseling & Support Services Office at 956-364-4520/voice or 956-364-4526/TDD.